ibudasov/reflectje/README.md

 # how is it going to work
 As a student you suppose to do Reflection.

-Reflection is writing down your life events, thoughts and emotions.
+Reflection — writing down your life events, thoughts and emotions.

 According to you therepist, a lot of other things can be reflected: dreams, jokes, neurotic reactions, etc.
 So, we want to have the platfor as flexible as possible.
 That is why the current set of technologies has been picked.